tenoriolms/dataset_students/README.md

 This repository contains a data-driven exploratory analysis notebook investigating social media addiction among students.
 The objectve is to understand and simulate how media addiction evolves over time in a student population

-### A full 📈 **Exploratory Data Analysis** is available in [Exploring Media Addiction in Students with EDO](https://github.com/tenoriolms/dataset_students/blob/main/Exploring%20Media%20Addiction%20in%20Students%20with%20EDO.ipynb)
+### The full 📈 **Exploratory Data Analysis** code is available in [Exploring Media Addiction in Students with EDO](https://github.com/tenoriolms/dataset_students/blob/main/Exploring%20Media%20Addiction%20in%20Students%20with%20EDO.ipynb)

 ### More information about the dataset can be found on Kaggle [Students' Social Media Addiction](https://www.kaggle.com/datasets/adilshamim8/social-media-addiction-vs-relationships)

-# EDA Jupyter Notebook

 ## Overview